 - An 11-oz bottle of water costs around 3,500 rupiah (around $0.25 USD) and is a good idea if you want to avoid the dreaded Bali Belly.
 That being said, there’s a huge problem with plastic pollution in Indonesia (and the world), so in the effort to cut down on waste, many places to stay are offering filtered water.
 Follow suit and bring a water bottle on your trip you can refill.

 While we’d all rather not think about getting injured, there are too many cases of people who didn’t think about insurance and get nailed with crazy medical bills after the matter.

 That being the case, many hotels and surf properties actually require that you have approved travel insurance in case of a serious inquiry or trip cancellation, especially in the wake of COVID.

 You know the deal—better safe than sorry.
-We use and recommend World Nomads Insurance.
-They offer very comprehensive travel insurance and cover heaps of activities, including surfing and ocean sports.
-You can easily check it out and get a fast quote here.
+We recommend battleface or World Nomads Insurance.
+Both companies offer very comprehensive travel insurance and cover heaps of activities, including surfing and ocean sports.
+You can easily check them out and get a fast quote below.

 Whether you’re surfing the well-known breaks of Bali or venturing to remote islands, there’s no shortage of epic waves in Indonesia.
 We hope this guide will help you find the waves of your Indonesia surfing dreams.
 Yew!